followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGrid/5 Summary Cell/parent(direction).md

 <!--paramName1-->direction<!--/paramName1-->
 <!--paramType1-->String<!--/paramType1-->
 <!--paramDescription1-->
 The direction in which to search for the parent cell.
-Can be 'row' or 'column'.
+Can be "row" or "column".
 <!--/paramDescription1-->

 <!--returnType-->dxPivotGridSummaryCell<!--/returnType-->